Arya Rajendran

-Arya Rajendran S. (born 12 January 1999) is an Indian politician who currently serves as the mayor of the Thiruvananthapuram Corporation.
+Arya Rajendran S. (born 12 January 1999) is an Indian politician who was the 46th Mayor of the Thiruvananthapuram Corporation from 2020 to 2025.
 She was elected from Mudavanmugal ward, belonging to Nemom Assembly Constituency from Communist Party of India (Marxist) at the age of 21 and was appointed as the mayor of the corporation which made her the youngest mayor in the country.

-Personal life and education
+Early life

-Arya Rajendran is the daughter of Rajendran, an electrician, and Sreelatha, an LIC agent.
-She did her schooling from Carmel Girls HSS Thiruvananthapuram and attended BSc Mathematics from All Saints College Thiruvananthapuram.
-She is married to K. M. Sachin Dev, who is the member of Kerala Legislative Assembly from Balussery constituency.
+Arya is the daughter of Rajendran, an electrician, and Sreelatha, an LIC agent.
+She studied at the Carmel Girls' School in Thiruvananthapuram and did her B.Sc. in Mathematics at All Saints College, Thiruvananthapuram.

+Arya is married to K. M. Sachin Dev, who was the member of the Kerala Legislative Assembly from the Balussery constituency.
+The couple has a daughter named Dua Dev.